Coffee cup spilled on a book

 Ooops...Photo by Jon Tyson on Unsplash

-Mistake 3: Use FirstOrDefault instead of SingleOrDefault with unique values
+Mistake 3: Use FirstOrDefault instead of SingleOrDefault to find unique values

 We should prefer SingleOrDefault over FirstOrDefault to find one and only one element matching a condition inside a collection.